-With the likes of WordPress, It’s understandably easy to guess why most of us jump feet first and start building a blog without really knowing much about blogging…
+With the likes of content management systems such as WordPress.
+It’s understandably easy to guess why many of us jump feet first and start building a blog without really knowing much about what’s involved.

-Do I Really Need a Blog or Website?
+But, Do You Really Need a Blog or Website?

 It’s perhaps easiest to think of a blog as the dynamic section of your business website where updates and announcements are added on an ongoing basis.
 If you are blogging as a hobby, then by all means…